 Is Online Counseling Ethical?

-Many ask the question “Is this ethical?”
-The answer is “Yes.”
+YES.
 Numerous professional organizations in the counseling industries acknowledge the ethics of online counseling or have worked to redefine the standards to ensure safety and privacy.
 These organizations include the American Counseling Association, American Mental Health Counselors Association and the National Board for Certified Counselors.